dplochcoder/HollowKnight.MoreDoors/SPOILER.md

 ## Garden Door

 * Blocks access to QG after Overgrown Mound
-* Key is at the center moss flier above Overgrown Mound
+* Key is at the center Mossfly by Overgrown Mound

 ## Heart Door